Kiln furniture

-Kiln furniture are devices and implements inside furnaces used during the heating of manufactured individual pieces, such as pottery or other ceramic or metal components.
+Kiln furniture are devices and implements inside furnaces used during the heating of manufactured individual pieces, such as pottery, other ceramic or metal components.
 Kiln furniture is made of refractory materials, i.e., materials that withstand high temperatures without deformation.
 Kiln furniture can account for up to 80% of the mass of a kiln charge.

 Materials

 Commonly used materials are cordierite (up to 1275 °C), mullite (up to 1750 °C), silicon carbide (up to 1500 °C), alumina (up to 1750 °C), zirconia (up to 1650 °C).
 The choice depends on cost, weight, and physical properties.